NethServer/nethsecurity-docs/custom_openvpn_tunnel.rst

 This will restart all configured openvpn tunnels.

-5. Verify the VPN is Running
+5. Verify the VPN is running
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Check the OpenVPN logs to confirm the connection: ::